mixxxdj/website/content/news/XX-XX-XXXX-mixxx-2-4-0-features.md

 Here you can find some highlights of the Mixxx 2.4 features:

 ### EngineOS export
-Mixxx 2.4 adds support for exporting crates, playlists and the library to Engine OS devices ( Denon and Numark standalone controllers).
+Mixxx 2.4 adds support for exporting crates, playlists and the library to Engine DJ OS devices (Denon and Numark standalone controllers).
 This allows users to prepare their tracks on a laptop using Mixxx, export them on an USB stick and plug it to the standalone controller at your gig.

 ### Saved Loops
-Mixxx 2.4 adds support for Saved loops
+Mixxx 2.4 adds support for Saved Loops
 If you have already tracks with Saved Loops defined by Serato DJ, Mixxx 2.4 will automatically read them from the track metadata.

 ### Effects
 Mixxx 2.4 introduces Effect Chains, a set of effects with parameters which can be saved and loaded with all it's parameters.
 In the effect units, Mixxx 2.4 visualizes these effect parameter by value, unit and knob position.
-If you've defined an Effect Chain, you can also load it as Quick-Effect, where you have only one knob to control.
+Once you've created an Effect Chain, you can also define individual Super Knob mappings, that allows to use it as Quick-Effect, where you take creative control with a single knob.

 ### Sync
 Mixxx 2.4 adds support to set an explicit leader for sync, by click on the new button with the crown symbol next to the Sync button.